Linnaea: Taxonomy

+In 2013 Christenhusz et al. concluded that the genus Abelia, as then circumscribed, was polyphyletic, and proposed merging Abelia and several other genera in tribe Linnaeeae into Linnaea.
+Wang, Landrein, et al. proposed reorganizing the tribe into several new and existing genera, and keeping Linnaea a monotypic genus.
+The circumscription proposed by Wang, Landrein, et al. is currently accepted by Plants of the World Online.

-Ecology and distribution
+Distribution and habitat

 Linnaea borealis has a circumpolar distribution in moist subarctic, boreal, or cool temperate forests, extending further south at higher elevations in various mountains, in Europe south to the Alps, in Asia south to northern Japan, and in North America south to northern California and to Arizona and New Mexico in the west, and to West Virginia (and formerly Tennessee) in the Appalachian Mountains in the east.

-Linnaea borealis is self-incompatible, requiring cross-pollination to produce viable seeds; since pollen dispersal is usually not far, individuals and clonal colonies can become reproductively isolated.
-Regardless of seed production, Linnaea plants in a particular area often spread by stolons to form clonal patches of the same genotype.
-Such clonal stands of Linnaea can be long-persisting, in some places remaining extant even if seed is not produced or if seedling germination or establishment does not occur.
+Clonal stands of Linnaea can be long-persisting, in some places remaining extant even if seed is not produced or if seedling germination or establishment does not occur.

 The species was presumably common in areas south of its present range during times of Pleistocene ("Ice Age") glaciations, and its clone-forming perennial growth habit has allowed it to survive the subsequent millennia locally within this former range in various high-elevation or otherwise cool and moist habitats, including algific talus slopes with persisting underground periglacial ice.